 Challenge Negative Thought Patterns

-Depression distorts thinking — a phenomenon sometimes called "cognitive distortions."
-These include catastrophizing ("everything is ruined"), personalization ("it's all my fault"), and all-or-nothing thinking ("I always fail").
-Cognitive Behavioral Therapy (CBT) has one of the strongest evidence bases of any psychological treatment precisely because it teaches you to identify, examine, and reframe these patterns.
-You can begin this work through journaling: write down the thought, identify the distortion, and deliberately write a more balanced alternative.
-It feels awkward at first.
-With practice, it reshapes your default thinking.
+Depression distorts thinking through cognitive distortions โ€” catastrophizing, personalization, and all-or-nothing thinking.
+Cognitive Behavioral Therapy (CBT) teaches you to identify, examine, and reframe these patterns.
+Begin through journaling: write down the thought, identify the distortion, and write a more balanced alternative.

 Strategy 05

-Stay Socially Connected — Even When It's Hard
+Stay Socially Connected โ€” Even When It's Hard

 Strategy 06